davewhiteland/compsci-superbasics/collections/_hardware/monitors.md

 ### Video cables

 There are a number of different types of
 [video cable]({{ site.baseurl }}/hardware/connections).
 If you need to connect a computer to a monitor, you need to know what kind of connectors each has in order to choose a cable that will work between them.

 ### Computers without monitors?

 Monitors are an essential component for desktop or laptop computers.
-But not all computers need them all the time: remote servers (such as as webservers) that spend all their time responding to requests from other computers, or embedded devices (such as robotic controllers, the SIM in your phone, or the chip on a credit card) operate without them.
+But not all computers need them all the time: remote servers (such as as webservers) that spend all their time responding to requests from other computers, or embedded devices operate without them.
+Examples include robotic controllers, the SIM in your phone, an engine management system, or the chip on a credit card.